bstollnitz/fashion-mnist-tf/README.md

 The code in this repo relates to the following blog posts:

-* [Introduction to TensorFlor using Keras](https://bea.stollnitz.com/blog/fashion-keras/) &mdash; Under the directory "fashion-keras".
+* [Introduction to TensorFlor using Keras](https://bea.stollnitz.com/blog/fashion-keras/) &mdash; Under the directory "fashion-mnist-tf/local-keras."
-* [Going beyond Keras - customizing with TensorFlow](https://bea.stollnitz.com/blog/fashion-tf/) &mdash; Under the direcotry "fashion-tf".
+* [Going beyond Keras - customizing with TensorFlow](https://bea.stollnitz.com/blog/fashion-tf/) &mdash; Under the directory "fashion-mnist-tf/local-tf."

 Setup and running instructions can be found under each directory.